lilliputten/lilliputten/README.md

 Programmer, frontend/fullstack developer, designer.
 Last few years have been specializing mainly in JavaScript programming.
-Now working for Moscow-based IT company (see «[Projects](https://lilliputten.github.io/#/Projects)» section on my gitpages site), but still slowly consider interesting proposals.
+Now working for Moscow-based IT company (see «[Projects](https://lilliputten.github.io/#/Projects)» section on my gitpages site), but still slowly consider interesting offers.

 ## Meet me on the Internet: